 USB offers three key advantages to peripheral manufacturers:

 - Compatibility: In the last few years serial ports have almost disappeared from PCs, and USB ports have replaced them.
 There are thousands of industrial devices that have serial ports, and this change is causing problems.
-Fortunately you may buy an inexpensive adaptor that allows you to connect a USB port to a serial device.
+Fortunately you may buy an inexpensive adapter that allows you to connect a USB port to a serial device.
 These devices work well, however they are only a stopgap measure.

 - Speed: USB allows data to travel on the average of ten times the speed of the normal parallel port.
 It is also faster than a serial port.
 The average serial port transfer rate is 150 kbps; the USB port is up to 12 Mbps.
 USB 2 is forty times faster, with a maximum transfer rate of 480 Mbps.
 It is backwardly compatible with USB 1.
 That means that if a new computer comes with USB 2, the older USB devices may still be used.
 Of course, they will perform at USB 1 speeds, but they will still work properly.